-The Board valuation of freehold land and building was based on an independent valuation concluded by Mars Njoo AAPI Certified Practising Valuer of Fitzroy's Pty Ltd on June 2015.
-The Board adopted a conservative approach in valuing the land and building at 80% of the independent valuation and consistent with existing policy.
+The Board valuation of freehold land and building was based on an independent valuation concluded by Hannah Manson AAPI Certified Practising Valuer of Fitzroy's Pty Ltd on 30 June 2018.
+The Board adopted a conservative approach in valuing the land and building at 90% of the independent valuation and consistent with existing policy.
+The directors therefore believe the carrying amount of the land and building correctly reflects the fair value less cost to sell at 30 June 2018.